opensbt/carla-runner/README.md

 # CARLA Interface for Scenario-based Testing

-Evaluate scenarios using a highly paralellizable CARLA setup!
+Evaluate scenarios using a highly parallelizable CARLA setup!

 ```
 from carla_simulation import balancer